fluencelabs/fRPC-Substrate/README.md

 # Hacking Decentralized RPC with Fluence

+> [!WARNING]
+> Please note that this guide is somewhat outdated.
+Updates especially with respect to deal deployment and cli use are coming soon.

 ## Overview

 Running blockchain nodes to support your dApps' read and write requirements to/from a node tends to be rather resource intensive.
 Not surprisingly, Web3 developers have been flocking toward integrating their dApps with hosted blockchain JSON-RPC gateways.
 Alas, centralized "RPC as SaaS" introduces bottlenecks challenging the availability, reliability and Web3 ethos of dApps while quite often raising the exit barriers by providing custom API overlays to the EVM JSON-RPC API convention.